 As a Vice President in the Security Science practice at Stroz Friedberg, Dave Dalva leads engagements that help clients proactively manage information and cyber risk.
-With over 25 years of experience in computer and network security, Mr. Dalva also vice chairs the NIST Smart Grid lnteroperability Panel’s Cyber Security Working Group, where he co-leads the publication and implementation of the NIST Interagency Report 7628, “Guidelines for Smart Grid Cyber Security,” and the Department of Energy’s “Electricity Subsector Cybersecurity Risk Management Process” guideline.
+With over 25 years of experience in computer and network security, Mr. Dalva vice chaired the NIST Smart Grid lnteroperability Panel’s Cyber Security Working Group, where he co-led the publication and implementation of the NIST Interagency Report 7628, “Guidelines for Smart Grid Cyber Security,” and the Department of Energy’s “Electricity Subsector Cybersecurity Risk Management Process” guideline.
 Mr. Dalva specializes in developing security risk management methodologies that are comprehensive, but also actionable and aligned with clients’ culture.

 Prior to joining Stroz Friedberg, Mr. Dalva helped Booz Allen Hamilton define and grow the firm’s commercial energy cybersecurity business, following a decade of service at Cisco Systems.
 While at Cisco, Mr. Dalva was a Senior Security Strategist responsible for influencing product development, and leading the company’s involvement in energy standards and policy.
 He was also responsible for driving security collaboration with strategic alliance partners such as EMC/RSA, Microsoft, and IBM, and for helping Cisco secure the portfolio of Voice over IP products by utilizing the newly-acquired Okena technology.